Unity-Technologies/furioos-sdk-js/README.md

 </details>

 ## Debug localy the SDK communication tunnel
-:warning: This feature cannot work without **running the following project**: https://github.com/Unity-Technologies/furioos-sdk-js-example
+:warning: This feature cannot work without **running the following example**: `furioos-sdk-js-example`

 With this project, you'll be able to communicate localy with your application through port 8081.